 2. Deep-fry the chicken twice for a crispy result

 Before deep-frying the chicken, coat the chicken with more cornstarch, then shake off the excess.
 Let the chicken rest for ten minutes until the moisture has absorbed the cornstarch.
-When this happens, the cornstarch will be less likely dispersed into the oil, keeping the oil clean to deep-fry the next batch of chicken.
+When this happens, the cornstarch will be less likely to disperse into the oil, keeping the oil clean to deep-fry the next batch of chicken.

 Deep-fried (1st time)

-- Flip the chicken and continue deep-frying until the chicken starts to turn to light brown.
+- Flip the chicken and continue deep-frying until the chicken starts to turn light brown.
 Remove and drain in a wire mesh strainer.